- But First, Why Become a Private Tutor?

 But depending on what you’ve chosen to teach, perhaps your training came from a music school or academy (singing, piano, violin, guitar, drum classes, etc.), a language school (Arabic, Chinese, German, Russian, Spanish lessons, etc.) or university for example.

-Just as your day job might be!
+This might be important for people to know - just as your day job might be!

 Don’t hesitate to mention whether you’re working as an educator, a maths or algebra tutor, whether you teach geometry, calculus, trigonometry, or whether you provide one to one academic tutoring or study support.